 Black Oystercatcher: These sassy Olympic Peninsula birds are generally very vocal and easy to view.
 I wish I could understand what they are saying to each other!
 Black Oystercatchers are generally more numerous on the coast but also populate the Strait of Juan de Fuca.
 They can be viewed all year long and breed on the Olympic Peninsula.
 I once watched a Black Oystercatcher aerial mobbing a perched Bald Eagle while backpacking on the coast and this behavior continued for who knows how long as I hiked away.

-Spotted Sandpiper: I loved watching this North American bird when we were wintering in Mexico – it seemed like Spotties were in just about every habitat near water.
+Spotted Sandpiper: I love watching this North American bird when wintering in Central America – it seemed like Spotties were in just about every habitat near water.
 They can be found near the coast or the Strait of Juan de Fuca during migration.
 During the summer, they breed on Olympic National Park rivers like the Elwha at almost any elevation.
 Although they arrive around April, their breeding season is roughly May to July.
-Looks for their fluffy little chicks foraging along rivers in August.
+Look for their fluffy little chicks foraging along rivers in August.

 Shorebird Migration: April, late August, and early September are good times to catch migrating shorebirds on the Olympic Peninsula.
-Recent life birds for me have been both Hudsonian and Bar-tailed Godwit in Sequim at Dungeness.
+Olympic Peninsula rare shoebirds have included both Hudsonian and Bar-tailed Godwit in Sequim at Dungeness.
 Ediz Hook can be a good location for watching shorebirds but if you are willing to travel a bit farther, Ocean Shores is amazing.